KCPD says 5 arrested during Chiefs parade, including 2 from earlier chase and 1 person on a horse

 Police later said one person was arrested who was riding a horse during the event.

-Another arrest was for “a belligerent guy who fell out of a tree,” according to KCPD.
+Another arrest was for "a belligerent guy who fell out of a tree," according to KCPD.
+Police later said the passenger, man on the horse and guy who fell out of tree were all investigated, detained and released with no charges.

-A fifth person was arrested at Union Station.
-Police did not say what that person was arrested for.
+A fifth person was arrested at Union Station for disorderly conduct.

 During the Kansas City Royals 2015 World Series parade celebration event, there were no reported arrests.